 CLIMATE NETWORKS RESEARCH

-In collaboration with NOAA’s National Centers for Environmental Information (NCEI), ARL researchers from the Atmospheric Turbulence and Diffusion Division provide the engineering design and measurement capabilities and expertise for the stations, including the deployment and maintenance of the sites and regular calibration of the sensors.
-They also provide analysis of emerging sensor technologies for future applications.
+In collaboration with NOAA’s National Centers for Environmental Information (NCEI), Air Resources Laboratory (ARL) researchers provide the overall management, engineering design and measurement capabilities and expertise for operating the USCRN stations, which includes the deployment and maintenance of the sites and regular calibration of the sensors.
+ARL also provides analysis of emerging sensor technologies for future applications.
 The near real-time and long-term archived data for all sites are served to the public by the NCEI.
 Unlike weather observing networks, USCRN was specifically designed with climate in mind, and the most unique feature is a triple sensor redundancy for air temperature, precipitation, and soil moisture and temperature, which is key in producing the highest quality climate data possible.

-Soil moisture information is invaluable for weather and climate, runoff potential and flood control, soil erosion, reservoir management and water quality.
+Soil moisture information is critical for weather and climate, runoff potential, flood control, soil erosion, prediction of crop yields, and reservoir management.
 Soil moisture plays an important role in the development of weather patterns and the production of precipitation.
-Soil moisture information can be used for reservoir management, early warning of droughts, irrigation scheduling, and crop yield forecasting.
-Measuring soil moisture in the U.S. is approached using in situ measurement networks, remote sensing and numerical modeling.
-To date, the USCRN is the only ground-based soil moisture network that spans the entire continental U.S. with a distribution of stations in nearly all the many different topographical, vegetation, and climate environments of the country.
+While there are other soil moisture networks in the U.S., (e.g. USDA Soil Climate Analysis Network), the USCRN is the only ground-based soil moisture network that spans the entire contiguous U.S. with a distribution of stations in nearly all the many different topographical, vegetation, and climate environments of the country.
 It is also an integral part of the National Soil Moisture Network, a joint effort between NOAA and the U.S Geological Survey.